 Vehicles manufactured after the year 1968 are equipped with OBD ports.
 The OBD ports all you to connect with the vehicle computer and read all error codes.
 The OBD port is usually located on the driver’s side, under the steering wheel.
 On my 2007 Hyundai, it is exposed, however, on my Ford, I have to remove a plastic cover in order to reach the OBD port.

 3. Connect the scanning tool

 Connect your scanning tool to the OBD port of your vehicle and turn on your scanning tool.
 Turn on your scanning tool and press SCAN.
-At this point, the scanning tool is connected with the vehicle’s computer and will scan for all trouble codes.
-If your vehicle has indeed an faulty variable valve timing solenoid on exhaust valve bank 2, you will see a P0029 trouble code on the screen.
+At this point, the scanning tool is connected to the vehicle’s computer and will scan for all trouble codes.
+If your vehicle has indeed a faulty variable valve timing solenoid on exhaust valve bank 2, you will see a P0029 trouble code on the screen.

 How Much Does It Cost To Repair P0029 OBD-II Trouble Code?

 How To Fix The P0029 OBD-II Trouble Code